 can be customized with its unique lettering option designed to bring names, mottos and logos to life.

-In line with improvements to building quality standards, housing associations are also looking to raise the bar when specifying security measures such as fencing systems.
+In line with improvements to building quality standards, housing associations are also looking to raise the bar and make a safer neighbourhood when specifying security measures such as fencing systems.
 Instead of purely focusing on British Standards, more and more are now looking at testing procedures in line with the Loss Prevention Council (LPC) to ensure high performance and quality.

 The Loss Prevention Certification Board (LPCB) can help manufacturers like Zaun work towards the 1175 standard that provides a rigorous vetting process for security fencing.
 Once products are approved, they are given an internationally recognised ‘mark of trust’ and are listed within the LPCB’s ‘Red Book’ to highlight their effectiveness against security breaches such as burglary and vandalism.